richardschoen/ILEusion/readme.md

 - library - string, name of library
 - object - string, name of program
 - waittime - number, 0 by default (optional)
-- key - string/number, key of the item to be popped (optional)
+- key - string/number, key of the item to be recevied (optional)
 - keyorder - key comparison, EQ by default (optional) **Example request**
 ```